DSS3113/EquityBot/README.md

 ### Get news from a few hours, days, weeks.... ago
 #### Usage: `!news <interval> <tickers>`
 #### Example: `!news 2w AAPL AMZN`
-For intervals, 'h' corresponds to hours, 'd' corresponds to days, 'w' corresponds to weeks, 'm' corresponds to months, and 'y' corresponds to years.
+For intervals, `h` corresponds to hours, `d` corresponds to days, `w` corresponds to weeks, `m` corresponds to months, and `y` corresponds to years.
 ### Get news from a particular date
 #### Usage: `!news <date> <tickers>`
 #### Example: `!news 2022-03-20 AAPL TSLA`
-The provided date must be in the format YYYY:MM:DD.
+The provided date must be in the format `YYYY:MM:DD`.
 ### Get news between two dates (including first and excluding the second)
 #### Usage: `!news <date1> <date2> <tickers>`
 #### Example: `!news 2022-03-20 2022-03-24 AAPL`
 The provided dates must be in the format YYYY:MM:DD.
-Also, date1 must be that date which comes first chronologically.
+Also, `date1` must be that date which comes first chronologically.

 ## Watchlist